-Calculation of isosurface variables with numeric surface value such as Salinity [psu] @ Depth[m] = 500 is performed as follows:

-- 1. The samples of the given station are scanned, and, if one of the samples is found to be very close (relative difference smaller than 10^{-6}) to the isosurface (e.g., Depth [m] = 500), the (Salinity) value of this sample is used. - 2.
-If no very close sample is found during step 1, the available sample (Salinity) values are used to obtain an interpolated value on the isosurface.
-Interpolation is always linear.
-In case of stations of type B (bottle data) or with less than 250 samples interpolation is using piece-wise linear regression taking into account all data of the station.
-In case of stations with more than 250 samples linear interpolation involving only the two nearest samples on both sides of the surface is used.
+Calculation of isosurface variables with numeric surface value such as Salinity [psu] @ Depth[m] = 500 is performed by using the available sample (Salinity) values to obtain a linearly interpolated value on the isosurface.
+For stations with type B (bottle data) or with less than 100 samples interpolation is using piece-wise linear regression taking into account all data of the station.
+For stations with type C and more than 100 samples the linear interpolation involves only the two nearest samples on both sides of the surface.

-Before performing the interpolation in step 2, however, the data coverage for the display variable (Salinity) is evaluated, and, if gaps between the data are found to be too large, no interpolation will be attempted and no isosurface value will be calculated for this station.
-The good coverage criteria used to evaluate the significance of data gaps can be inspected and modified using option Collection> Good Coverage Criteria.
+Before performing the interpolation, ODV checks the data coverage of the display variable (Salinity), and, if data gaps are found to be too large, no interpolation will be attempted and no isosurface value will be calculated for this station.
+The good coverage criteria used to evaluate the significance of data gaps can be inspected and modified using option Collection > Good Coverage Criteria.